Greiz II

+Greiz II is one of 44 electoral constituencies (German: Wahlkreise) represented in the Landtag of Thuringia, which usually has twice as many members, 88.

+Each constituency elects one member via first-past-the-post voting (first vote, or direct vote), while others may get elected via their state-wide party list.
+This second vote, or party vote, is more significant as it determines the party proportions and majorities in the parliament, thus the number of members of each party, while the first vote only has some influence on which persons from a major party are elected.
+It is insignificant to small parties, most of them don't bother to run a direct candidate unless he holds a high and relatively "safe" rank on the state-wide party list from which the additional 44 members are selected.

-Greiz II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
-It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 40.
+Under the current constituency numbering system, it is designated as constituency 40 of 44.
 It covers the eastern part of the district of Greiz.

 Greiz II was created for the 1994 state election.
 Since 2014, it has been represented by Christian Tischner of the Christian Democratic Union (CDU).
+Several other candidates also became member of the state parliament via their party list, like Heike Taubert (SPD), member of the left-wing coalition state government since 2014.

 Geography

 As of the 2019 state election, Greiz II covers the eastern part of the district of Greiz, specifically the municipalities of Berga/Elster, Bethenhausen, Brahmenau, Braunichswalde, Endschütz, Gauern, Greiz, Großenstein, Hilbersdorf, Hirschfeld, Kauern, Korbußen, Linda b.
 Weida, Mohlsdorf-Teichwolframsdorf, Neumühle/Elster, Paitzdorf, Pölzig, Reichstädt, Ronneburg, Rückersdorf, Schwaara, Seelingstädt, Teichwitz, and Wünschendorf/Elster.

 Members

-The constituency has been held by the Christian Democratic Union since its creation in 1994.
+The constituency has been held by the Christian Democratic Union (CDU) since its creation in 1994.
 Its first representative was Horst Krauße, who served from 1994 to 2014.
-Since 1999, it has been represented by Christian Tischner.
+Since 2014, it has been represented by Christian Tischner.